 There is a popular notion that the United States has been sacrificing justice in the name of economic efficiency, and so it is time to correct the imbalance by stepping back from globalization.
 This is a largely false narrative.
-The United States has been withdrawing from the world economy for more than 20 years, whether measured by trade, economic deals, investment, or immigration.
-For most of the last two decades, U.S. economic dynamism has been falling, and inequality in the country has risen more than it has in economies that were opening up at the same time.
-Our workers are less mobile than they were before 2000.
+The United States has been withdrawing from the world economy for 20 years, and for most of that time, U.S. economic dynamism has been falling, and inequality in the country has risen more than it has in economies that were opening up.
+Workers are less mobile.
 Fewer businesses have been started.
 Corporate power has grown more concentrated.
 Innovation has slowed.
-Although many factors have contributed to this decline, it has likely been reinforced by the United States' retreat from global economic exposure and the nationalist political toxins encouraged by such blaming the world for our problems.
-Since the takeover of the U.S. Capitol by a mob in January, the United States has had to recognize that after years of lecturing others on the importance of peaceful democratic elections, it is not exempt from political failures.
-Similarly, after decades of lecturing others on the stagnation and corruption of closed economies, the U.S. now suffers from the same problems, to the cost of American workers.
-That cost is not just higher prices and fewer jobs, but reinforced vulnerabilities of lower-wage workers to corporate concentration and incumbent historically advantaged groups.
+Although many factors have contributed to this decline, it has likely been reinforced by the United States' retreat from global economic exposure.
+Since the takeover of the U.S. Capitol by a mob in January, the

+United States has had to recognize that after years of lecturing others on the importance of peaceful democratic elections, it is not exempt from political failures.
+Similarly, after decades of lecturing others on the stagnation and corruption of closed economies, it now suffers from the same problems, to the cost of American workers.

-Indeed, many countries have undertaken international opening to spur economic changes in stagnant and socially divided societies: consider the Meiji Restoration in Japan, Kemal Ataturk's reforms in Turkey, Deng Xiaoping's marketization in China, and the accession of southern and eastern European countries to the European Union.
-These were deliberate campaigns of reform, not shock therapy, in which the markets simply were allowed to let rip.
+Indeed, many countries have undertaken international opening to spur economic changes in stagnant and socially divided societies: consider the Meiji Restoration in Japan, Kemal Ataturk's reforms in Turkey, Deng Xiaoping's marketization in China, and the accession of southern and eastern European countries to the EU.
+These were deliberate campaigns of reform, not shock therapy, in which the markets are allowed to let rip.
 The countries had to be honest with themselves about their shortfalls in international comparison and admit that their previous arrangements were corrupt and prejudicial.
-They had to accept that economic change was empowering and liberating for the majority of their citizens, that the central government had to play a stronger role in social support, and that workers had to be allowed, if not encouraged, to migrate to cities or wherever where the opportunities were.
+They had to accept that economic change was empowering and liberating for the majority of their citizens, that the central government had to play a stronger role in social support, and that workers had to be allowed, if not encouraged, to migrate to cities, to move to where the opportunities are.

 Although the United States is not, of course, a pre-market economy under an authoritarian government, it does need to recognize how far it has fallen short of its ideals and potential in the economic sphere, as well as how much better its peers and rivals around the world have done on many counts.
-Just as the statement "this is not who we are" in the face of racist violence lets Americans off the hook too easily, talk about the United States as the most open, vibrant, competitive, or opportunity-rich economy in the world is a form of self-delusion.
-Blaming our problems on the actions of foreigners - foreign workers, companies, governments - turns out on the facts to be just as much a fear-based nationalist trope as other disinformation besetting our democracy today.

-The United States needs to be willing to conform to international standards, to learn lessons from other countries, and to accept that competition should be a source of beneficial change.
+Just as the statement "this is not who we are" in the face of racist violence lets Americans off too easily, talk about the United States as the most open, vibrant, competitive, or opportunity-rich economy in the world is a form of self-delusion.
+Some politicians may want to appeal to American leadership as a motivator for reengaging with the global economy, but what the U.S. economy needs now is a jolt of followership.
+The United States needs to be willing to conform to international standards, to learn lessons from other countries, to accept that competition should be a source of change.

 Since World War II, the United States has approached international economic integration as something it encouraged others to do.
 Trade deals were framed as being about foreign countries opening their markets and reforming their economies through competition.
 For a long time, this narrative was largely true.
 It had the unfortunate effect domestically, however, of characterizing the United States as open and the rest of the world as protectionist.
 The competition that U.S. firms faced from abroad was seen as the result of unfair trade.
 Those perceptions have now outlasted the reality.
-It is the United States that needs foreign pressure and inspiration after a sustained bipartisan policy of deglobalization.
+It is the United States that needs foreign pressure and inspiration.